AlekseiDudchenko/alekseidudchenko.github.io/README.md

 # nerd notes

-## moving a git repository to a new remote
+## Moving a git repository to a new remote

 I encountered the following interesting task at my job.